 - Info: For more information please send email to info@menloparkchess.club

-- Social: Join our Facebook group or email list to stay abreast of future club tournaments and events
+- Social: Join our Facebook group, Google group or email list to stay abreast of club news, tournaments and events

 Mark Drury